 Features Minimum Requirements Details and Recommendations Internet Connection 128KB modem; Broadband Preferred A dial-up connection allows you access to the Internet, but may hinder you from accessing or viewing some essential course features.
 Broadband is recommended.
-Operating System Macintosh®: OSX (10.4) PC: Windows®: XP, Vista, 7, 8 Recommended: latest service pack-(free updates are available from Microsoft) Browser Internet Explorer 8; Firefox 3.6; Safari 5; Google Chrome It is beneficial to have access to more than one browser, as web content displays differently in different browsers.
+Operating System Macintosh®: OSX (10.4) PC: Windows®: XP, Vista, 7, 8 Recommended: latest service pack-(free updates are available from Microsoft) Browser Internet Explorer 8; Firefox 5; Safari 5; Google Chrome It is beneficial to have access to more than one browser, as web content displays differently in different browsers.
 (Updated versions are always recommended) Memory 20 GB of hard disk space Recommended: 40 GB of hard disk space Audio/Visual Headset with microphone and webcam required for all synchronous classes.
 Headset preferred to stand-alone microphone to prohibit feedback.
 RAM (Random Access Memory) 512 MB Recommended: 1GB or higher-the more RAM, the more items you can have open at a time and the faster your computer runs.
-Pop-up blocker Any To properly use all the features of Xpress, you may be required to allow pop-ups from NICC Software MAC: MS Office 2008 PC: MS Office 2007 or later Windows Media Player 11 Adobe Acrobat® Reader 9 Flash Player 10 Java 6 or higher Updated MS Office versions are always recommended.
-(Free downloads online for some of the listed software) Communication Email: NICC Xpress "My Journal Students receive a unique Xpress email account when they are accepted to the College.
-Students should use the "My Journal" tool in online courserooms to communicate with their instructors.
+Pop-up blocker Any To properly use all the features of Brightspace, you may be required to allow pop-ups from NICC Note: Enable pop-ups.
+If you are unsure how to enable pop-ups, contact the Helpdesk at helpdesk@nicc.edu Software MAC: MS Office 2008 PC: MS Office 2007 or later Windows Media Player 11 Adobe Acrobat® Reader 9 Flash Player 10 Java 6 or higher Updated MS Office versions are always recommended.
+(Free downloads online for some of the listed software) nicc.onthehub.com Communication Email: NICC Xpress Students receive a unique email account when they are accepted to the College.
+Email: Brightspace Students should use the email tool in online courserooms to communicate with their instructors.